Amandeepsingh5/GamePVZ/README.md

   The rules to loose the game are:

- If peeshooters are less than 3 like 2 or 1 than we lose the game because all the peeshooters die after killing one or two zombies and all the 3 landmowers are used to kill 3 more zombies but still one or two more zoombies are left on the grass attacking the house; thus, we lose the game.
+ If peashooters are less than 3 like 2 or 1 than we lose the game because all the peeshooters die after killing one or two zombies and all the 3 landmowers are used to kill 3 more zombies but still one or two more zoombies are left on the grass attacking the house; thus, we lose the game.
 Therefore, this is how the game class is used to implement the game.